Frensham Heights School

 Frensham Heights school community

 An extended lunch break gives students plenty of time to chill out, stretch their legs and take part in clubs in the middle of a busy day, and wraparound care means everyone can stay on for homework and supper for a small additional fee.
 Students eat communally, which feels absolutely right at a school like this.
-The food is excellent, with imaginative salads and – during our visit a cheese-topped cottage pie that would have made Mary Berry jealous.
-Staff eat in the same dining area, mingled in among the students.
+The food is excellent, and Mr McCarey is moving towards the kitchen being self-sufficient in everything from seasonal veg to meat.
+‘I want to teach kids where food comes from, the more hands on the better.’

 And finally....